Lady Gaga Stepped Out Of The Spotlight For Her Mental Health

 While the singer did record a jazz album with Tony Bennett and give acting a try during her hiatus, it’s hard to believe her last solo album, Artpop, was back in 2013.
 A few weeks ago, normalcy resumed when she released her new single “Perfect Illusion.”
 In between these projects, however, she did a lot of reflecting, revealing to The Mirror on Sunday that she took that break for her mental health.

 Once the 30-year-old’s career really got going, she remembers, it couldn’t be stopped.
-“I needed a moment to stabilise,” she said.
+“I needed a moment to stabilize,” she said.
 "When my career took off, I don’t remember anything at all.
-It’s like I’m traumatised.
+It’s like I’m traumatized.
 I needed time to recalibrate my soul.”

 The Mirror reports that on New Years Day of 2013, Lady Gaga staged an intervention with herself, coming up with a way to overcome her slump — and that meant taking a step back.